Reboot (2022 TV series): Development

 On August 5, 2021, the series was given a pilot order by Hulu, and on January 11, 2022, was given a series order.
-On January 30, 2023, Hulu canceled the series after one season, with the series planning to be shopped to other networks.
-On February 8, 2023, it was reported the series is officially dead after it failed to find a new home.
+On January 30, 2023, Hulu canceled the series after one season, with the series being planned to be shopped to other networks.
+On February 8, it was reported the series had failed to be picked up elsewhere and officially ended production.

 Casting

 Alongside the series announcement, it was confirmed that Keegan-Michael Key and Johnny Knoxville would star in the series.
 On September 22, 2021, it was announced that Leslie Bibb would join the series as Bree, alongside Rachel Bloom as Hannah, Michael McKean as Gordon, Krista Marie Yu as Elaine, and Calum Worthy as Zack.
 On January 11, 2022, it was announced that Judy Greer had replaced Bibb as Bree Marie Jensen.
 In February 2022, it was reported that Paul Reiser would play the role of Gordon in the series, replacing McKean.